ICE Tip Line: 866-DHS-2-ICE

 - Human Rights Violators

 - Money Laundering

 If you would like to report suspicious criminal activity:

 TTY for hearing impaired only: || TTY para personas con discapacidad auditiva solamente: (802) 872-6196

 Call 802-872-6199 (from other locations around the globe)

-A caller experiences average wait times of less than one minute.
-Once a Tip Line specialist comes on the line, phone calls last an average of five minutes.
+Wait times will vary depending on call volume.
+Once Tip Line staff comes on the line, phone calls last an average of five to six minutes.

-Many Tip Line specialists speak foreign languages.
+Several Tip Line staff speak foreign languages and all staff have access to translator services.
 The Tip Line has access to interpreters of more than 20 languages.

 Tip Line staff collect, document and analyze information received from phone calls.
 Then, they disseminate that information to specific programs within the Department of Homeland Security (DHS).